DIVD-NL/SecurityMeldpunt/_posts/19-10-01-Pulse-VPN.md

 ### English

 Today we again notified network operators of about 120 vulnerable Pulse VPN appliances that are still active.
-The story around Pulse VPN has attracked [political interest](https://www.tellerreport.com/tech/2019-10-01---%22grapperhaus-wants-the-government-to-intervene-in-poorly-secured-companies%22-.ByG5OtlOr.html).
+The story around Pulse VPN has attracted [political interest](https://www.tellerreport.com/tech/2019-10-01---%22grapperhaus-wants-the-government-to-intervene-in-poorly-secured-companies%22-.ByG5OtlOr.html).

 Various sources report that this vulnerability is actively exploited.
 Exploit code is [available](https://www.exploit-db.com/exploits/47297) [online](https://www.exploit-db.com/exploits/47354)].
 The [NSA warns](https://media.defense.gov/2019/Oct/07/2002191601/-1/-1/0/CSA-MITIGATING-RECENT-VPN-VULNERABILITIES.PDF) that organisations that currently have a vulnerable device online or had such a device online in the past weeks, must assume that there has been unauthorised access to the internet network protected by the device.
 Just patching the device is not enough.